EPCCed/2026-03-02-Fortran-intro/_episodes/12-read-write.md

 ```
    print "(i12,x,e12.6)", ivar, avar
 ```
-This will ensure at least on space between the two items in the list.
+This will ensure at least one space between the two items in the list.

 If a leading plus sign is wanted, use the `sp` control, e.g.:
 ```